jbhunt/parallel-pyspin/README.md

 ```

 ### Recording videos in color ###
-The default video format is grayscale encoded as an 8-bit unsigned integer; however, if you are using color image-capable cameras, you can produce color videos by setting the `color` keyword argument to `True` when you instantiate the camera objects.
+The default pixel format for videos recordings is monochrome encoded as an 8-bit unsigned integer; however, if you are using color image-capable cameras, you can produce color videos by setting the `color` keyword argument to `True` when you instantiate the camera objects.
 ```Python
 cam1 = primary.PrimaryCamera(serial_number=12345678, color=True) # very colorful, much wow
 ```